Birya: Ottoman era

 In early Ottoman era, the village had a mixed Muslim and Jewish population.
-The author of the Shulchan Aruch, Rabbi Joseph Caro is said to have completed one of his works at Birya.
+The author of the Shulchan Aruch, Rabbi Joseph Caro is said to have completed writing the volume Orach Chayim at Birya.
 Jewish community abandoned the location in late 16th century.
 By late 19th century, the village of Biriyya housed an Arab Muslim community.
 In 1908, Baron Rothschild purchased land in Birya for the farmers of Rosh Pina.

 British Mandate era

 A group of Palestinian Jewish pioneers settled there in 1922 but when their efforts failed, the land was transferred to the Jewish National Fund and afforestation work began.